Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Question: Can you increase CFM on an air compressor?
 Or Increasing SCFM?

-This writer wants to know how to increase CFM of their air compressor as the output is not enough for spray painting purposes.
+This writer wants to know how to increase the CFM of their air compressor as the output is not enough for spray painting purposes.
 (The writer actually wanted to know about how to increase SCFM on an air compressor, but the fact that what we’re actually talking about here is CFM is dealt with quickly in the response).

 The question: I understand that the rate of SCFM depends on many factors (temp, humidity, etc).
-However, I am trying to drive a Car Paint gun that states 8 SCFM rating.
+However, I am trying to drive a Car Paint gun that states an 8 SCFM rating.
 My compressor runs at 5.7 SCFM @ 40 PSI.

 Now, I could buy a new compressor to increase that, but I don’t really do this task very much, and was curious if I could do any of the following to increase SCFM?